 Read our interview with Stan Lai on the LRCCS Blog.

-We strive to support our students and faculty on the front lines of learning and research; to steward our planet, our community, our campus.
-To do this, LRCCS needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, the Lieberthal-Rogel Center for Chinese Studies needs your support.